agCleo/GT-handbook/README.md

 ## Annexe
 ### Glossary
 **Aggregator**
-An organisation that collects, manages, and disseminates the metadata of the scholarly resources’ made available by various providers.
+An organization that collects, manages, and disseminates the metadata of the scholarly resources’ made available by various providers.
 The aggregator operates as a standardisation body of heterogeneous metadata, either by defining its own requirements, or by relying on existing standards for harvesting and dissemination.

 **Core pipeline**
 The back-end system of the TRIPLE infrastructure that takes care of acquiring, normalising and semantically enriching data from multiple sources.